TokamakUI/Tokamak/README.md

   imperative code when needed: value types guarantee lack of unexpected side effects in pure functions.

-### Is there anything like [JSX](https://reactjs.org/docs/jsx-in-depth.html) available for Gluon?
+### Is there anything like [JSX](https://reactjs.org/docs/jsx-in-depth.html) available for Tokamak?

-At the moment the answer is no, but we find that Gluon's API allows you to create nodes much more concisely when compared to [`React.createElement` syntax](https://reactjs.org/docs/react-without-jsx.html).
-In fact, with Gluon's `.node` API you don't need closing element tags you'd have to write with JSX.
+At the moment the answer is no, but we find that Tokamak's API allows you to create nodes much more concisely when compared to [`React.createElement` syntax](https://reactjs.org/docs/react-without-jsx.html).
+In fact, with Tokamak's `.node` API you don't need closing element tags you'd have to write with JSX.
 E.g. compare this: